rachinkapoor/http3_and_quic_blogs/1_http3_quic_intorduction.md

 ## Where we are with HTTP/2 - Network Protocol Stack
-Network protocols are the set of rules all parties on a network follow to provide reliable and safe communication over it.
+Network protocols are the set of rules, all parties on a network follow, to provide reliable and safe communication over it.
 You can think of them like the programs on your PC that lets you tell the PC what to do clearly and accurately.
-Similarly, a network protocol makes sure both ( and the intermediary) communicating end-points are on the same page.
+Similarly, a network protocol makes sure both (and the intermediary) communicating end-points are on the same page.
 Just like with programs, *modularisation* network protocols is a great way to make them reusable and modifiable with less effort.
 So, we break down a network protocol into multiple *layers* and pile them into a *stack*.
 Each *layer* provides a specific function and interacts with its nearest layers.
 This way, we can change or reuse only the functions in one layer without having to do them for the whole stack to push new features.
 So, we have the *transport layer* that ensures **reliable** traffic on the Internet.
 TCP serves this function in HTTP/2 but QUIC does it in HTTP/3.
 We also have an *encryption layer* to keep the communication **secure**.
 TLS does it both versions of HTTP.
 You can look at the infographic below to see the build up of the TCP/IP network protocol stack.